CopenhagenCityArchives/CorrectOCR/README.md

 * `d` / _kdict_: select the first lower-ranked candidate that is in the dictionary.
 * `a` / _annotator_: defer selection to annotator.

 Once the report and settings are generated, it is not strictly necessary to update them every single time the model is updated.
-It is however a good idea to do it regularly as the corpus grows.
+It is however a good idea to do it regularly as the corpus grows and more tokens become available for the statistics.

 Correction Interface
 --------------------